jakobhoeg/built-in-ai/packages/transformers-js/README.md

 </div>

 [Transformers.js](https://github.com/xenova/transformers.js) provider for the [Vercel AI SDK](https://ai-sdk.dev/).
-Run popular open-source 🤗 Transformers models directly in the browser with optional WebGPU acceleration.
+Run popular open-source 🤗 Transformers models directly in the browser with optional WebGPU acceleration, OR even on the server.

 ## Installation